pmlmodelling/pylag/doc/getting_started.rst

 Installation
 ============

-Once you have a obtained a copy of the code, simply run the setup.py scripts for the two projects in order to install them.
+Once you have a obtained a copy of the code, install PyLag and PyLag-tools using the python package manager `pip <https://pip.pypa.io/en/stable/>`_.
 For example, to perform a local installation given the above directory structure run::

     $ cd $HOME/code/git/PyLag/PyLag
+    $ pip install -r requirements.txt
-    $ python setup.py install --user
+    $ pip install -e .
     $ cd $HOME/code/git/PyLag/PyLag-tools
-    $ python setup.py install --user
+    $ pip install -e .

+pip will automatically search through PyLag's python dependencies and try to install these if they are not found.
+All of this will be done locally, meaning root privileges are not required.

-You can check that PyLag has been successfully installed by running the commands::
+You can check that PyLag and PyLag-tools have been successfully installed by running the commands::

     $ python -c "import pylag"
     $ python -c "import pylagtools"

 which should exit without error.